 On call duty shall be equally divided among the qualified employees.
 Additional employees will be added to the On-Call List as they become qualified.
 The roster will be drawn up on a monthly basis.
-Should utility operators wish to substitute, exchange or volunteer for additional weekends, the City will agree, provided the Supervisor is aware by Thursday afternoon of any changes to the roster.
-(Revised July 7, 1992)
+Should a Utility Operator be unable to fill his scheduled shift, it will be the responsibility of the Utility Operator to find a suitable replacement and advise the Supervisor prior to Thursday afternoon of the change.